 - Starting a feed eagerly, but soon breaking off or crying

-If you suspect your baby has reflux, talk to your GP and health visitor.
-There is medication that can calm the effects and help your baby get to sleep.
+If your baby often has reflux, talk to your GP and health visitor.

 Sharon Trotter, midwife, parenting author and founder of tipslimited.com suggests the following things to help sooth a baby with reflux:

 - White noise can be soothing - try sitting a baby next to the tumble dryer

 - A warm bath can help calm your baby, the Tummy Tub is ideal as it keeps baby in an upright position

 - If you can, breast milk is best as it's easier and quicker to digest and less acidic than bottle milk

 Sophie Lambert, mum to Kitty 2, and Darcie, 3 weeks:

 ‘My baby had reflux and she just wouldn't settle on her back in her Moses basket and she'd scream every time I put her down.

 She was our first baby and it was hard to know whether her crying and being sick was normal or not - that's what babies do after all!